AhmedShalby575/MyProject/README.md

 # MyProject
-This is test repo \n
-This repo is created by ahmed shalby
+This is a test repository — created by Ahmed Shalby 👨‍💻 📘 About
+This project was created to test and practice using Git & GitHub.
+It contains basic files like HTML, CSS, and JavaScript to demonstrate version control and collaboration.